Route 66 Stadium: History

+The facility, funded entirely by local businessman, hotel mogul and benefactor John Q. Hammons, is the centerpiece of the midtown development project, Jordan Valley Park, on the corner of Sherman Avenue and Trafficway Boulevard.
 Hammons built the ballpark before he had a minor league team secured to play in the stadium, though he steadfastly assured local residents it would be the Double-A affiliate of the St. Louis Cardinals.
 He was ultimately able to persuade the Cardinals to purchase the El Paso Diablos franchise of the Texas League from the Brett Bros. and relocate it to Springfield.
 They became the Springfield Cardinals soon thereafter when the parent club ended its brief two-year affiliation with the Tennessee Smokies of the Southern League.

 In February 2023, the city of Springfield purchased Hammons Field and its surrounding parking lots for $12 million with plans to spend $4 million on stadium improvements.

+In May 2026, the venue was renamed Route 66 Stadium under a joint arrangement between the Springfield Cardinals, O'Reilly Auto Parts, the City of Springfield, Missouri State University, and Mercy.
+The new name honors Springfield's role in the history of U.S. Route 66; local businessman John T. Woodruff was the first president of the U.S. Highway 66 Association which advocated for the highway's construction, and the ballpark is located close to Chestnut Expressway, part of the route "The Mother Road" took through the city.

 Features

 The stadium is unique due to its baseball specific outbuildings.
 The stadium currently has two large buildings just outside the right-field walls.
 The larger of the two serves as a fully furnished indoor practice facility complete with astroturf, batting cages, and a small diamond for drills.
 The smaller building serves as administration, including General Manager offices, as well as housing both home teams' clubhouses, a cardio workout facility, and the physical trainer's office.

 The stadium is also furnished with 28 luxury box suites.
 Only two of the Press Box level suites were initially available for public use; the largest of the three served as a personal suite for John Q. Hammons until his death in 2013 at the age of 94.

-Hammons Field also boasts one of the largest high-definition video boards in Minor League Baseball.
+Route 66 Stadium also boasts one of the largest high-definition video boards in Minor League Baseball.